 When did you start working together on “Lara”?

 This was around 2016 when we started to kick around various ideas.
-We met on a daily basis and it almost felt like going to work, to the office from nine to five.
-We were sitting there and we talked about ideas, and at one point he mentioned this screenplay that he wrote almost ten years ago which received very good feedback, it also won a few awards in screenplay competitions.
+We met daily, and it almost felt like going to work, to the office from nine to five.
+We were sitting there, and we talked about ideas, and at one point, he mentioned this screenplay that he wrote almost ten years ago, which received very good feedback; it also won a few awards in screenplay competitions.
 And so during this whole journey of developing “Lara,” he had the opportunity to meet Jeanne Moreau at the French Film Festival of Angers.
 She liked the script and discussed it with him.
 All these things made me curious, it sounded like a very good script and I couldn’t even understand why they still hadn’t made the movie.
-In fact, Blaž was a little bit traumatized because it never had been filmed before.
+In fact, Blaž was a little bit traumatized because it had never been filmed before.
 So then I came along, I read the script, and I liked it.
 I liked the character, the tone, the humor—the whole writing.
 It was something that felt familiar.
-After “Oh Boy” I was offered a few projects and I had read many scripts, but none of them felt right until “Lara” came along.
-I called the producer and told him that I had the right project, it was right there in front of me, a ready-to-go script.
+After “Oh Boy” I was offered a few projects, and I had read many scripts, but none of them felt right until “Lara” came along.
+I called the producer and told him that I had the right project; it was right there in front of me, a ready-to-go script.
 I loved it.

 How would you describe the character of Lara?

-She occured to me as a real person because she is so full of contradictions.
+She occurred to me as a real person because she is so full of contradictions.
 In the beginning, I couldn’t really put my finger on her like ‘she’s this kind of person’ or ‘she’s that kind of person.’
 That attracted me to her in the first place.
 And so, because of all the contradictions, she seemed to be a very truthful character.
-We get to learn about her desperation and pain, and therefore we understand more and more about her negativity, her manipulative power, and in the end I even pitied her, I felt for her.
-This was so evident in the script from the very beginning that even Corinna Harfouch had a very precise idea about Lara—even though we both agreed not to analyze her in a psychological way as people tend to do.
-For us it was more interesting to protect a certain mystery about her and at the same time try to get as close as possible to whatever is her heart and soul.
+We get to learn about her desperation and pain, and therefore we understand more and more about her negativity, her manipulative power, and in the end, I even pitied her.
+I felt for her.
+This was so evident in the script from the very beginning that even Corinna Harfouch had a very precise idea about Lara—even though we both agreed not to analyze her psychologically as people tend to do.
+For us, it was more interesting to protect a certain mystery about her and at the same time try to get as close as possible to whatever is her heart and soul.
 Since the script offered a range of situations and encounters that could show a whole lifetime in just one day, we trusted the quality of the script and the quality of the scenes.
-Then it was more a question of how to once in a while get an idea of what’s going on inside of her, because she seems to be behind a wall built around her throughout the years, and once in a while we manage to see what’s really going on inside of her.
-Otherwise it wouldn’t have even been possible to like her in the end.
+Then it was more a question of how to once in a while get an idea of what’s going on inside of her because she seems to be behind a wall built around her throughout the years, and once in a while, we manage to see what’s really going on inside of her.
+Otherwise, it wouldn’t have even been possible to like her in the end.
 That is at least what happened to me when I read the script: I liked her, because I understood her.
 She’s a passionate woman, but for whatever reason, her life didn’t turn out to be the way it was supposed to be.
 Maybe she was not lucky to have one person in her life to encourage her.
-She wanted to be absolute, I think that is an impossible task, and she was so in awe of the thing that she loved most, that she preferred to step down in order not to face the possibility of failing.
+She wanted to be absolute, I think that is an impossible task, and she was so in awe of the thing that she loved most that she preferred to step down to not face the possibility of failing.

 There are several crucial scenes in the film.
-The concert scene being one of them.
+The concert scene is one of them.

 From Lara’s point of view, she is really convinced that this concert can be a very traumatic experience.
 There is also some motherly care to this negativity and manipulative power.
 I mean, there’s nothing worse than telling your child, three hours before the concert, that peace might not be good enough.
 But for her, it makes sense to a certain degree.
 When Viktor says at the end of the concert, ‘Everything I am, is because of my mother,’ he’s not only referring to his great ability to play the piano, but also to his doubts, his fears, and he doesn’t even say ‘Thank you.’
 Yet he’s dedicating the concert to his mother, so it’s up to the audience or the individual to judge if this is a good or a bad thing.

-Since music is so important in the film, did you also add or changes scenes to emphasize the importance of the score, especially for the concert scene and leading up to the concert?
+Since music is so important in the film, did you also add or change scenes to emphasize the importance of the score, especially for the concert scene and leading up to the concert?

 Let me put it this way.
 I can’t really say that I grew up with classical music.
-When I was in my twenties and thirties, I was into rock, jazz, hiphop—whatever.
-But the past few years, classical music became more important to me and I discovered these wonderful composers more and more.
+When I was in my twenties and thirties, I was into rock, jazz, hip-hop—whatever.
+But the past few years, classical music became more important to me, and I discovered these wonderful composers more and more.
 But still, if I wanted to do a movie about this, I still had to do my homework and do a lot of research.
-The only way I could talk to a composer, was from an emotional point of view, or from the story point of view.
-So then I found Arash Safaian, the composer—who by the way plays the critic who comes to Viktor after the concert, and says all these nice compliments.
+The only way I could talk to a composer was from an emotional point of view or from the story point of view.
+Then I found Arash Safaian, the composer—he plays the critic who comes to Viktor after the concert, and says all these nice compliments.
 I gave him the opportunity to give nice compliments about his own piece [laughs].
-So when I found him as the right person for the project, we asked Tom Schilling to join us in the discussion, because it was important to know what he wanted to express with his music.
+When I found him the right person for the project, we asked Tom Schilling to join us in the discussion because it was important to know what he wanted to express with his music.
 And even though there was not a real answer to it, it all has to do with liberating from the mother.
-To me, it was a very belated cutting of the navel string from Viktor to his mother, in order for him to become a stronger person than Lara ever was.
+To me, it was a very belated cutting of the navel string from Viktor to his mother in order for him to become a stronger person than Lara ever was.
 I think about this clumsiness of a child wanting to grow up—this is why his piano playing in the beginning is a little bit naive—and then it gets better as the orchestra joins him.
 It’s like he is taken away from his mother.
-And that was the way we talked about music, because talking about music can be beautiful and very frustrating, especially if you’re not familiar with those musical terms.
+And that was the way we talked about music because talking about music can be beautiful and very frustrating, especially if you’re not familiar with those musical terms.
 But it worked out very well, I think.
 We spent hours and hours sitting together, discussing the character, the way the piece could be build up through this tiny little window that we see.
 This is how we came up with Viktor’s piano concerto.
 It was interesting to see that there is a way to talk about those things without really knowing the language of music.
-Arash Safaian understood that perfectly, and we were able to get the actual score in the film which was very important to me, and which emphasized the mystery around and about Lara.
+Arash Safaian understood that perfectly.
+We were able to get the actual score in the film which was very important to me, which emphasized the mystery around and about Lara.

 Was the casting of Corinna Harfouch and Tom Schilling an obvious choice for you?

 Corinna definitely.
 When I first read the script, I immediately had her in mind.
-Everybody in Germany knows her from cinema and from television, and I really had an affinity with her when I went to the theater, because she’s also a very famous stage actress.
+Everybody in Germany knows her from cinema and television.
+I really had an affinity with her when I went to the theater because she’s also a very famous stage actress.
 Ten years ago, I think, I saw her acting in Anton Chekov’s play “The Seagull” with Corinna playing a very manipulative mother.
-I was blown away when I saw her, I sat very close to the stage, it was like a magic moment, and I hoped that one day I could work with her.
-I never thought about writing something for her, but then when I read “Lara” for the first time, from page one or page two, I saw her face right in front of me.
+I was blown away when I saw her.
+I sat very close to the stage, it was like a magic moment, and I hoped that one day I could work with her.
+I never thought about writing something for her, but then when I read “Lara” for the first time, I saw her face right in front of me from page one or page two.
 From then on, I read the whole script with Corinna in my mind.
 I even said to my producer, ‘If she doesn’t play Lara, I don’t know if I want to make the movie.’
-But I didn’t know her personally, so I sent her the script through her agent, and a couple of weeks later she called me.
+But I didn’t know her personally, so I sent her the script through her agent, and a couple of weeks later, she called me.
 We went for lunch—for five hours—and we talked about everything.
 It was a very nice afternoon, and we kind of immediately knew we would do this film together.
-With Tom Schilling, it was so obvious that the part was perfect for him because he is so ambitious.
+Tom Schilling was so obvious that the part was perfect for him because he is so ambitious.
 But he’s also very doubtful.
-He was really rehearsing “The Revolutionary Etude” from Chopin until he was able to play it, while we were shooting.
-Everybody who was involved in that scene, even the musicians in the background, were absolutely impressed by the fact that an actor was not pretending to play, but was actually playing “The Revolutionary Etude” and this kind of ambition is something I only know from Tom.
+He was really rehearsing “The Revolutionary Etude” from Chopin until he could play it while we were shooting.
+Everybody who was involved in that scene, even the musicians in the background, was impressed by the fact that an actor was not pretending to play, but was actually playing “The Revolutionary Etude” and this kind of ambition is something I only know from Tom.
 And I knew he would understand the character without further explanation.

-You made two films so far, both of them got rave reviews and they have been favorites at film festivals all over the world.
-That’s pretty impressive, isn’t it?
+You made two films so far, both of them got rave reviews and have been favorites at film festivals worldwide.
+That’s pretty impressive.